atriumlts/subpixel/README.md

 For classification purposes, all that we need is the feedforward pass of a convolutional neural network to extract features at different scales.
-But for applications such as image superresolution and autoencoders, both downsampling and upsampling operations are necessary in a feedforward pass.
+But for applications such as image super resolution and autoencoders, both downsampling and upsampling operations are necessary in a feedforward pass.
 The community took inspiration on how the gradients are implemented in CNNs and applied them as a feedforward layer instead.